oracle-livelabs/security/database/advanced/beyond-the-baseline/database-vault.md

     ![DB Vault](./images/dv-032.png "HR App - Search employees")

-5. Go back to your Terminal session and run the command to view the details about the Glassfish session
+5. Go back to your Terminal session and run the command to query a critical table within the application.
+This query will run as SYS.

     ```
     <copy>./dv_query_employee_data.sh</copy>